You’re Never Going to Temple, North Dakota

 Temple is just a couple miles north of Highway 2, about halfway between Stanley and Williston.

-We’re not sure what happened to it, but multiple people have told us this church is now gone from the site of Temple, too.
-With the school and the church gone, it won’t be long before Temple is an archaeological ruin.
-Aside from some occasional oil industry inhabitants, Temple, as of now, is a North Dakota ghost town.
+Temple’s church was razed by fire some years ago.
+With the school and the church gone, Temple is essentially an archaeological ruin.
+Aside from some occasional oil industry inhabitants, Temple is a North Dakota ghost town.

 What do you know about Temple, North Dakota?
 Please leave a comment.